 Shark Island Resort was the site of a concentration camp during 1905 to 1907 and housed Nama and Herero prisoners.
-Several monuments on the resort close to the main ablution building attest to this troubling time in the resort's history.

-Each campsite has access to a 220V power point providing electricity 24 hours a day.
 A built-in brick fireplace provides a place to braai (barbeque) and taps are provided at regular intervals between the campsites.

 A washing-up facility for doing dishes as well as a laundry is provided inside the building.